-1 108.
-To date, Mr. Saleh's money and car have not been returned.
-2 SPECIFIC EXAMPLES OF WRONGFUL ACTS 3 RELATING TO PLAINTIFF AHMED 4 109.
-The Torture Conspirators detained Plaintiff Ahmed and his father Ibrahiem (now 5 deceased) without cause in the Abu Ghraib Prison.
-6 110.
-The Torture Conspirators tortured, abused, and otherwise mistreated Plaintiff 7 Ahmed and his father Ibrahiem by committing the following acts, among others: 8 (a) Removing their clothes and spraying them with cold water during the cold 9 winter; 10 (b) Stripping them of their clothes entirely and then tying their hands and legs 11 together and allowing fierce and hungry dogs to come two inches away from their faces and bark in 12 their faces; 13 (c) Kicking them with their heavy military boots on all parts of their bodies 14 including their heads, backs, private parts, and stomach; 15 (d) Hitting them with guns on their bodies, including their heads, backs, 16 stomach, and private parts; 17 (e) Removing all their clothes and leaving them outside for days; 18 (f) Depriving them of food and keeping them in the cold for such lengths of time 19 20 (g) Lifting their hands above their heads and leaving them standing in that 21 position for days, and beating them whenever they moved or twitched; 22 (h) Leaving them lying on their stomachs naked on the floor with their hands 23 tied above their heads for long hours.
-24 111.
-Plaintiff Ahmed was forced to observe the Torture Conspirators torturing his father 25 26 including sexual humiliation.
-27 112.
-Plaintiff Ahmed was forced to observe the Torture Conspirators torturing his father 28 to such a degree that he died. to such a deprec that he drea.

-113. Plaintiff Ahmed also suffered property losses as a result of actions by the Torture Conspirators.
-They destroyed his house, took \$3,200 in cash, \$1,500 worth of gold, jewelry and other property.

-SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF ISMAEL
+SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF AHMED ll ll 1 (a) Removing their clothes and spraying them with cold water during the cold 2 winter; 3 (b) Stripping them of their clothes entirely and then tying their hands and legs 4 together and a ıllowing g fierce and hungry dogs to come two inches away from their faces and bark in 5 their faces; 6 (c) Kicking them with their heavy military boots on all parts of their bodies 7 including thei r heads, , backs, private parts, and stomach; 8 (d) Hitting them with guns on their bodies, including their heads, backs, 9 stomach, and private parts; 10 (e) Removing all their clothes and leaving them outside for days; 11 (f) Depriving them of food and keeping them in the cold for such lengths of time 12 as to cause fai inting; 13 (g) Lifting their hands above their heads and leaving them standing in that 14 position for da ays, and I beating them whenever they moved or twitched; 15 (h) Leaving them lying on their stomachs naked on the floor with their hands 16 tied above the ir heads s for long hours.
+17 91.
+Plainti iff Ahmed was forced to observe the Torture Conspirators torturing his father 18 and putative (Class Pla aintiffs by physically and verbally assaulting them, humiliating them, 19 including sexu ual hum iliation.
+20 92.
+Plainti iff Ahmed was forced to observe the Torture Conspirators torturing his father 21 to such a degr ee that he died.
+22 93.
+Plainti iff Ahmed also suffered property losses as a result of actions by the Torture 23 Conspirators.
+They d lestroyed his house, took \$3,200 in cash, \$1,500 worth of gold, jewelry and 24 other property ' .
+25 SPECIFIC EXAMPLES OF WRONGFUL ACTS RELATING TO PLAINTIFF ISMAEL 26 RELATING TO I LAINTIFF ISMAEL 27 94.
+The To orture Conspirators detained Plaintiff Ismael without cause in the Abu Ghraib ا ۵ Prison and the Ruka l Prison